On 05 Mar 2014, at 13:45, Damien Cassou <damien.cassou(a)gmail.com> wrote:

 development).
 We are currently working on fixing some add ons that fail in Pharo 3.

 Nevertheless, this can only work on the short term.
-I can't
+I

 that tomorrow I will have to work on an image that contains many